Top COVID-19-Induced Hospitality Trends | Part 1: Hotels

 Focus on the need for a change of scenery

-Most of us have been cooped up in our homes for months and just the idea of looking at a different piece of furniture sounds great.
+Most of us have been cooped up in our homes for months and just the idea of looking at a different piece of furniture sounds amazing.
+And it doesn’t look like ‘Work from Home’ is going anywhere anytime soon.

 Be transparent with your health and safety practices